 Bake approximately 40 minutes, until vegetables are soft, juices are bubbling, and the top is golden brown.
 Cool slightly before serving.

 * Learn how easy it is to make Making Homemade Bread Crumbs.

-Categories:Eggplant French Summer Tomatoes Vegetarian Recipe Index Zucchini Squash/ Crookneck/ Misc.
+Categories:Eggplant French Recipes Summer Tomatoes Vegetarian Recipe Collection Zucchini Squash/ Crookneck/ Misc.
 Summer Squash